JennaMcCullough/HiClass/README.md

 <img width="640" alt="Screen Shot 2025-04-25 at 11 11 22 AM" src="https://github.com/user-attachments/assets/59668b6f-7d26-4b82-9599-718d1156edff" />

+## Data in this repository
 There are six folders of data that Jenna analyzed between September 2024 and March 2025.
 These folders have individual code and input files to rerun analyses if needed.
 The original code came from the GeoHiSSE code produced in McCullough et al. 2022 Sys Bio, which was co-written by Rosana and Jenna in 2020.

 Folders 01–03 are on the polyploidy dataset with a ~600 tip tree.
 Folder 1 sets the same rate for the cladogenetic events, whereas Fold 2 allows them to be free.
 However, these analyses did not have the root of the tree set to a particular state.
 In Folder 3, we set the root to a particular state.
 After these analyses, we thought that the polyploidy dataset might not be the best dataset in which to test this model.
 So in Folder 4, Jenna ran the same analysis on a smaller dataset of Restios by Bouchenak-Khelladi and Linder 2017 (~300 tips and different traits).
 Folder 4 has both the same and different rates for cladogenetic events in different output folders.
 Rosana heavily edited the code from analysis 4 to make the names for the rates more intuitive, hence analysis 5 on the same tree.
 Rosana also wanted Jenna to try the revised model on a larger tree as well, so we started it on the passerine tree she used for her Sys bio paper on nest type (folder 6).

+Jenna also included some figures that she created for this project as well as the beginings of an introduction in the "00_Figures&Manuscript" folder.

+## Issues with the code
 The code for the "final" analyses for 5 and 6 are flawed.
 In early March, Rosana realized there was an error in how the mean of the log normal prior is negative.
+We had:
+rate_mean <- ln(ln(num_species/2.0) / observed_phylogeny.rootAge())
+that number is negative or very small because  ln(num_species/2.0) / observed_phylogeny.rootAge()=0.2 then log it again you get -1.6 which means that your log-Normal has a negative mean.
 This starts off the log normal in values that are not possible for a speciation rate or giving high probabilities to negative values.
 This was how the code was written in McCullough et al. 2022 and it was fine in that paper because we were specifying log speciations and not speciations directly.

 But there are other issues as well with analyses 5 and 6.
-If you take the log files for runs 1 and 2 in tracer plot the rates of [0A,0A,0A] and [0A,0A,0B], their marginal densities are nearly mirror images of one another.
+If you take the log files for runs 1 and 2 in tracer plot the rates of [0A,0A,0A] and [0A,0A,0B], their marginal densities are a negative correlation which indicates non-identifiability.
+Rosana decided that it was time to pause the project because it will take more intense math to solve this issue.
 ![PNG image](https://github.com/user-attachments/assets/47765c30-9a9f-46e2-810c-961b33923aa6)